Hecate2/zk-principle/STARK.md

 ### Reed-Solomon (RS) Codes

 In [SNARK.md](SNARK.md), we discussed R1CS that forms polynomials to represent general problems or computer functions.
-Now in STARK, we are going to alternatively encode the computer function into a polynomial, with Reed-Solomon codes.
+Now in STARK, we are going to still encode the computer function into a polynomial, with Reed-Solomon codes.
 RS codes, utilizing polynomials (in a way quite different from those in SNARK), are a set of various encoding methods that can correct errors if there is some in the encoded result.

+The following sections can be very confusing.
+You may skip most of them and just read the simple version using only Lagrange interpolation.

-#### Polynomials over Galois field (GF)
+#### Polynomials over Galois field (GF) (Optional)

 Remember that in Galois field GF(n), we always play `mod n` after arithmetic operations, in order for the result to be a non-negative integer less than n.
 Now, to define a polynomial c0+c1x+c2x^2+...+c_d x^d over GF(n), we just require **the coefficients of the polynomial to be less than n**: